 DETECT (DE) Anomalous activity is detected and the potential impact of events is understood.
-6- Tested and Verified Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.
-6- Tested and Verified Detection Processes (DE.DP): Detection processes and procedures are maintained and tested to ensure awareness of anomalous events.
-6- Tested and Verified RESPOND (RS) Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
-5- Implementation in Process Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
-5- Implementation in Process Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
-5- Implementation in Process Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
-5- Implementation in Process Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
-5- Implementation in Process RECOVER (RC) Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
-5- Implementation in Process Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
-5- Implementation in Process Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
-5- Implementation in Process4
+Events are identified and assessed.
+Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures. vulnerability scans are performed.
+Detection Processes (DE.DP): Detection processes and procedures are maintained and tested to ensure awareness of anomalous events.
+Detection processes are reviewed and modified for improvement RESPOND (RS) Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
+Response planning is executed during and after incident to avoid recurrence Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
+All team members understand roles when risk response is needed.
+Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
+All analysis is understood and processes are put in place to receive vulnerabilities and breach reports.
+Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
+Incidents will be contained, mitigated and kept on alert for risk Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
+Response strategies are continuously reviewed.
+RECOVER (RC) Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
+Recovery plan is performed during and after incident while strategies and procedures are continuously reviewed and updated.
+Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
+Strategies and procedures are continuously reviewed and updated Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
+Restoration activities include all parties involved in incident